DFE-Digital/improve-workload-and-wellbeing-for-school-staff/content/workload-reduction-toolkit/identify-workload-issues/create-an-action-plan-to-reduce-workload.md

 Notre Dame High School considered the following questions when creating their action plan:

-- Who are we doing this for?
+- who are we doing this for?
-- Will it improve the quality of teaching?
+- will it improve the quality of teaching?
-- What impact will it have on students?
+- what impact will it have on students?
-- Can we do this in a more efficient and effective way?
+- can we do this in a more efficient and effective way?